There is no such thing as a weekend;

 But the soul of the diligent is made fat.

 How do I want to do something, though?
 How can I make myself want to wake up early or whatever?
-It’s quite simple – I won’t be motivated until I get sick of or fed up with my current situation.
-I won’t be motivated if I continue to make or find excuses that don’t get me anywhere.
-I won’t be motivated if I say, “I’m too tired,” or “I’m too busy.”
+It’s simple – I won’t get motivated until I get fed up with my current situation.
+I won’t get motivated if I continue to make or find excuses that don’t get me anywhere.
+I won’t get motivated if I say, “I’m too tired,” or “I’m too busy.”
 This is where the mindset shift needs to come in…

 Do I have to do this?
 Or do I want to?

-You will be partially motivated to do something when you have to.
+You will get partially motivated to do something when you have to.

-You will be utterly motivated if you 100% want to.
+You will get completely motivated if you 100% want to.

 It’s all about the mindset.